tbuchannan/appAttack/README.md

 ### Implementation Timeline

+#### Day 1:
-**Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Easel.js` installed.
+Setup all necessary Node modules, including getting webpack up and running and `Easel.js` installed.
 Write a basic entry file and the bare bones of all 3 scripts outlined above.
 Learn the basics of `Easel.js`.
 Goals for the day:

 - Get a green bundle with `Browserify`
 - Learn enough `Easel.js` to render a basic start page

+#### Day 2:
-**Day 2**: Dedicate this day to learning the `Easel.js` API.
+Dedicate this day to learning the `Easel.js` API.
 First, build out the `Player` object to connect to the `Board` object.
 Then, use `board.js` to create and render at least the player, ideally a player and enemy.
 Build in the ability to move the player.
 Goals for the day:

 - Complete the `player.js` module (constructor, update functions)
 - Render a player to the `Board` using `Easel.js`
 - Make the player movable with controls
 - Do the same for enemies

+#### Day 3:
-**Day 3**: Create the enemy AI logic.
+Create the enemy AI logic.
 Build out 3-5 levels and various enemies unique abilities and stats.
 Incorporate the automata logic into the `Board.js` rendering.
 Goals for the day:

 - Export an `Enemy` object with correct type and handling logic
 - Have a functional grid on the `Board` frontend that correctly handles the player and enemy movement and attacks

+#### Day 4:
-**Day 4**: Install the controls for the user to interact with the game.
+Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day:

 - Finish  controls for game
 - Have a styled `Board`, fluid controls with a nice looking title